 - Understand the logic underlying the assumption that unconscious processes are important.

-- Obtain a crude understanding of some important historical thoughts about unconscious processes.
+- Obtain a basic understanding of some important historical thoughts about unconscious processes.

 - Learn about some of the important psychological experiments on the unconscious.

 - Appreciate the distinction between consciousness and attention.

 Have you ever grabbed a candy bar, chewing gum or a magazine as you purchased your groceries?
 These well-known “impulse buys” raise an intriguing question: what is really driving your decisions?
 While, on the one hand, you might argue that it is your conscious mind that decides what you buy, what you eat and what you read.
 On the other hand you’d probably have to admit that those celebrity magazines and salted chocolates weren't actually on your shopping list with the eggs and the bread.
 So where did the desire to purchase them come from?
 As we will see in this module, there are a number of forces that operate on your thinking and decisions that you might not even be aware of; all of them being processed by the unconscious.

 Although the term “unconscious” was only introduced fairly recently (in the 18th century by the German philosopher Platner, the German term being “Unbewusstsein”), the relative “unconsciousness” of human nature has evoked both marvel and frustration for more than two millennia.
 Socrates (490–399 BC) argued that free will is limited, or at least so it seems, after he noticed that people often do things they really do not want to do.
 He called this akrasia, which can best be translated as “the lack of control over oneself.”
 A few centuries later, the Roman thinker Plotinus (AD 205–270) was presumably the first to allude to the possibility of unconscious psychological processes in writing: “The absence of a conscious perception is no proof of the absence of mental activity.”